ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Relying Party:

-: Any web site, mobile application back end or service that does biometric authentication.
+: Any web site, mobile application back-end, or service that relies on digestible authentication data based on biometric information.

 # Architectural Overview